 Remember how he would say goodbye or attempt to remain awake so he could talk to you?
 Or when you’d get a text saying, “Good morning, beautiful,”?
 Well, he’ll cease putting out that effort before he ghosts you.

 Conversations will end, but not in the traditional sense.
 They will die because he refuses to address queries or respond on a regular basis.

 #5.
 He’s already ghosted you

-If he previously ghosted you and then returned to see if you were still available, he will most likely do so again if you give him another chance.
+If he previously ghosted you and then returned to see if you were still available, he would most likely do so again if you gave him another chance.